lenablechmann/webdev-delib-practice/javascript_oop/classes/README.md

 ## Javascript Classes
-Even though there are no "real" OOP kind of classes in JS (apparently), there is a syntactical sugarcoat for constructors that is called classes in JS.
+Even though there are no "real" OOP kind of classes in JS (apparently), it is heavily used in React so it's important to know them well.
-My goal is to learn to use them, mostly so I can navigate and understand any JS codebase I encounter.
+My goal is to learn how and when to use them, mostly so I can navigate and understand any JS codebase I encounter.

 ### Pros and Cons of Classes in Javascript
 tbd